 Fluctuation in gene and protein expression can be sensitive and specific indicators of biological processes.
 At the transcript level, several methodologies can be used to characterize expression from the gene-centric to systems level, including qPCR (e.g. Griffitt et al. 2006; Stumpp et al. 2011), microarrays (e.g. Todgham and Hofmann 2009; Lockwood et al. 2010), and high-throughput sequencing (e.g. Polato et al. 2011; Philipp et al. 2012).
 The use of high-throughput sequencing technology has exponentially increased available genome and transcript information for taxa of ecological interest in recent years.
 While these results provide an accurate portrayal of changes at the molecular level, it is common that proteins have a more direct role in regulating physiological processes and responding to environmental change.

 Historically there have been several technical and analytical challenges in characterizing global protein expression.
 One challenge is the need to have sufficient genomic resources available to describe proteins of interest.
 Specifically, protein sequencing generally produces short amino acid fragments that require a known corresponding gene for identification and annotation purposes.
-However, the lack of genomic resources has not hampered proteomic studies.
+However, the lack of genomic resources has not completely hampered proteomic studies.
 For example, researchers characterized the physiological response of Gillichthys mirabilis gill tissue exposed to osmotic and temperature stress using two dimensional gel electrophoresis without sequencing proteins (Kültz and Somero 1996).
 In another study, researchers used Surface Enhanced Laser Desorption/Ionisation and identified 11 differentially expressed proteins in the gill tissue of Oncorhynchus mykiss exposed to zinc stress (Hogstrand et al. 2002).
 Four proteins were identified based on a combination of their physical properties (i.e. mass and binding) coupled with sequence similarity comparisons with limited teleost protein sequences in the SwissProt database (Hogstrand et al. 2002).

 Using predicted protein sequences in closely related species can assist in annotation, but species specific information will provide more accurate results.
 This is evident in a study on protein expression in pea (Pisum sativum) chloroplasts where concurrent cDNA sequencing facilitated a greater number of protein identifications compared to identifications through homology searches with closely related model species (Bräutigam et al. 2008).
 The reason that species specific information provides such an advantage is due to how modern day protein sequence identification is executed.
 The vast majority of high-throughput mass spectrometry proteomics is accomplished by matching observed peptide fragmentation patterns (tandem mass spectra) to theoretical spectra.
 This is possible because peptides fragment in a predictable manner allowing for theoretical tandem mass spectra to be created in silico from a given protein sequence, stressing the importance of the database used.
 These correlation-based algorithms require the peptide mass (precursor mass) and peptide fragmentation (tandem mass spectrum).
 Even when employing databases of closely related species a large number of peptides’ viable tandem mass spectra might not accurately be assigned to a protein as a single amino acid mutation could significantly alter the peptide mass and resulting fragmentation pattern.